Park So-youn (figure skater)

 On the junior level, she is the 2012 Youth Olympic team event bronze medalist, the 2012 JGP Turkey silver medalist, and the 2011 Asian Open Figure Skating Trophy silver medalist.

 She placed 4th at the 2012 Winter Youth Olympics and 21st at the 2014 Winter Olympics.

+Personal life

+Park was born on October 24, 1997 in Naju, South Jeolla Province, South Korea.
+She studied at Dankook University's Department of International Sports Studies.

+In February 2025, Park married former Uzbekistani men's singles competitive figure skater, Misha Ge.

 Career

 Early years and junior career

 Park began skating when she was eight years old, in the first grade of elementary school.
 In 2009, she became the youngest Korean national team member, aged 13.
 She began competing on the ISU Junior Grand Prix series in autumn 2011.

 In the 2012–13 season, Park won gold on the senior level at the Asian Trophy and a silver medal at a JGP event in Turkey.
 She then won her third national silver medal and was sent to her first World Junior Championships, where she placed 12th.
 In 2013, Park said her goal was to compete at the 2018 Winter Olympics in Pyeongchang.